-The Wakatipu Reforestation Trust manage five keystone planting sites that have been strategically chosen to cover different ecosystems, in close proximity to various Wakatipu communities.
+The Whakatipu Reforestation Trust manage five keystone planting sites that have been strategically chosen to cover different ecosystems, in close proximity to various Whakatipu communities.

 Each of our sites has the capacity to be planted for at least the next 10 years at current operational levels, massively increasing the levels of native habitat and biodiversity in the area.

 Before human arrival, Bush Creek flowed down to join the Arrow River where Arrowtown is now situated.
 The erosion prone underlying schist created large amounts of stone which was deposited next to Bush Creek and Arrow River creating stony river flats.
 Vegetation remnants higher up the valley are a diverse mixture of beech tree species and sub-canopy shade tolerant shrubs in the steeper gorge.
 The cold frost flats of Bush Creek where the creek now flows past the town were likely covered in small leaf Olearia (tree daisy) woodland, with mountain beech and Halls totara forest on the slopes above the town.